stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-In the demo application we can now configure and attach a diagnostics handler:
+In the demo a diagnostics handler can now be configured and attached to the instance:

 ```java
 instance